Genome editing: Eradicating diseases

 Researchers have used CRISPR-Cas9 gene drives to modify genes associated with sterility in A. gambiae, the vector for malaria.
 This technique has further implications in eradicating other vector borne diseases such as yellow fever, dengue, and Zika.

 The CRISPR-Cas9 system can be programmed to modulate the population of any bacterial species by targeting clinical genotypes or epidemiological isolates.
 It can selectively enable the beneficial bacterial species over the harmful ones by eliminating pathogen, which gives it an advantage over broad-spectrum antibiotics.

 Antiviral applications for therapies targeting human viruses such as HIV, herpes, and hepatitis B virus are under research.
 CRISPR can be used to target the virus or the host to disrupt genes encoding the virus cell-surface receptor proteins.
 In November 2018, He Jiankui announced that he had edited two human embryos, to attempt to disable the gene for CCR5, which codes for a receptor that HIV uses to enter cells.
 He said that twin girls, Lulu and Nana, had been born a few weeks earlier.
 He said that the girls still carried functional copies of CCR5 along with disabled CCR5 (mosaicism) and were still vulnerable to HIV.
 The work was widely condemned as unethical, dangerous, and premature.

 In January 2019, scientists in China reported the creation of five identical cloned gene-edited monkeys, using the same cloning technique that was used with Zhong Zhong and Hua Hua – the first ever cloned monkeys - and Dolly the sheep, and the same gene-editing Crispr-Cas9 technique allegedly used by He Jiankui in creating the first ever gene-modified human babies Lulu and Nana.
 The monkey clones were made in order to study several medical diseases.

-In the near future the new CRISPR system will also be able to eradicate diseases and conditions that humans are predisposed for.
-With this new technology scientists will be able to take the genes of a human sperm cell and egg, and replace the genes that activate cancer or other abnormal or unwanted defects.
-This will take the stress off from parents worrying about having a child and not able to live a normal life.
-After just one generation of this process, the entire future of the human race would never have to worry about the problems of deformities or predisposed conditions.